Azure/azure-kusto-spark/docs/KustoSink.md

  opportunistic mode as an asynchronous operation, this is recommended only for spark streaming.
   The resulted behavior is the following:
    * Spark driver is not blocked
-   * In a success scenario, all data is written eventually only if the job is still running
+   * In a success scenario, all data will eventually be written, only if the job is left running.
+Job success status **DOES NOT** mean data is committed yet.
    * In a failure scenario, error messages are logged on Spark executor nodes, but exceptions will not propagate to the client